tap349/tap349.github.io/_posts/2016-03-31-bundler-and-spring.md

   ```

   sidekiq and guard are run with `bundle exec` because there are no
-  spring binstub for them (and it doesn't make sense to make one
+  spring binstubs for them (and it doesn't make sense to make one
   for guard since it's using `rspec` spring binstub inside) - still
   we need to run their version from bundle.